 We suspect the answer has something to do with “inclusion”.
 Where so many events like foot races, bike races, ski races, triathlons, and various other sports tournaments are focused on the sport and on the athletes, CopperDog is focused much more strongly on community and the idea of people and organizations coming together to do something truly wonderful.

-Look around, athletes are everywhere walking, running, biking, skiing, swimming, skating, and playing all kinds of sports, but people dedicating their lives to gliding down a trail scrutinizing dog butts, that is far less common, in fact it’s incredibly rare comparatively speaking.
-What does everyone that comes together for CopperDog have in common?
-Easy, they are not mushers.
+Look around, athletes are everywhere: walking, running, biking, skiing, swimming, skating, and playing all kinds of sports.
+But people dedicating their lives to gliding down a trail scrutinizing dog butts, that is far less common; in fact it’s incredibly rare comparatively speaking.

-What everyone DOES have in common is the love of the Upper Peninsula, the Copper Country and the Keweenaw.
-The CopperDog 150 ultimately promotes loyalty in people because they love this place in which we live, they love the life and vitality that the CopperDog resonates, they love being included and playing an important part in a truly world-class event that happens right in their back yard, and they breath in the magic and beauty of mushing and dog teams races through the countryside and go home feeling inspired, energized and richer from the experience.
+What our volunteers do have in common is the love of the Upper Peninsula, the Copper Country and the Keweenaw.
+The CopperDog 150 ultimately earns volunteer loyalty because they love this place in which we live, they love the life and vitality that the CopperDog resonates, they love being included and playing an important part in a world-class event that happens right in their backyard, and they breath in the magic and beauty of mushing and dog teams races through the countryside and go home feeling inspired, energized and richer from the experience.

 Hopefully, the CopperDog will continue to inspire us for many years to come and old friends will continue to return each year and new friends with come out and become part of our family.
 CopperDog is about inclusion, about bringing people together, about hard work that is totally worth it, about being inspired by moments of true beauty, and the satisfaction that comes from a shared success.